“Save Our Wild Horses” Funding Request

 Some of the residents of Kaapschehoop have taken it upon themselves, from a volunteering perspective, to look out for these horses as far as possible regarding their wellness.
 Our principle is that only when human actions results in injury or sickness will the volunteers try to assist an injured or sick animal and bring in veterinary services where necessary.
 Our motto is “Help us keep our horses wild”.
 A lot of the wellness time and effort spent on the horses are self-funded, with further support through the continuous donations from the residents themselves and other horse loving donors.

 Over the last couple of years, we have experienced a steep decline in our horse numbers due to African horse sickness, road accidents, veldfires and poaching.
 Unfortunately, poaching incidents have been steadily growing and is now further threatening the survival of our horses.

+Our horse numbers have declined from around 180 in 2020 to only 36 horses currently.
 If we don’t urgently intervene in their security, they might be lost to all of us soon due to the low numbers left.
 The model of “informally” looking out for our wild horses is not sustainable anymore against poaching and requires urgent security solutions to be put in place to ensure their future.

 WE NEED TO BUY TIME.